 Ceramic and porcelain tiles are ideal kitchen flooring options since they don’t harbor germs, they’re matchless in durability, and they won’t fade with long-term exposure to UV light.
 Tile is easy to clean and maintain, and it’s impervious to water.
 It comes in nearly every imaginable color, texture, and style, making it highly versatile.
 Unglazed ceramic tiles require periodic sealing, so if high-maintenance is a deal breaker for you, opt for the glazed version.
 A skilled DIYer can easily install ceramic or porcelain tile over a sturdy underlayment.

-This Popular Gray ceramic tile has a woodgrain pattern, while these 24-inch square Light Grey ceramic tiles feature muted variations in gray tones.
-Rectangular tiles offer a modern look in the kitchen, and these 12-inch-by-24-inch Black Matte porcelain tiles resemble stained concrete for an industrial-chic look.
-If you’re looking for drama, these polished Tundra Gray tiles are mottled and marbled for an eye-catching look.
+These 24-inch square light gray ceramic tiles have a modern concrete look.
+They are great for contemporary or industrial spaces.
+If you’re looking for more drama, try something marbled like these porcelain tiles.
+They provide a real eye-catching look.
 Ceramic and porcelain tiles can be matte or glossy, which impacts the look of the gray and the vibe of the kitchen.